Editorial

 April 26, 2013

 Passwords remain a crucial vulnerability despite the best security measures.
 Even with technologies like TLS, SRTP, and certificates securing phone calls, weak passwords still expose systems to attacks.
 Hackers use automated scanners to find open SIP ports and exploit weak passwords.
-To address this, snom ONE 5.0.9 now highlights accounts with weak passwords and shows which part is vulnerable.
+To address this, snom ONE 5.0.9 now highlights accounts with weak passwords and shows what's vulnerable.
 While the system can generate secure passwords, administrators must avoid “No Security” settings to prevent exposure.
 Implementing strong password policies is a key defense against unauthorized access and potential system misuse.

 Latest Articles